subwarp/getdata-031/CodeBook.md

 ###Notes on the original (raw) data
-As a whole, the raw data was devided into a test and training set.
-These two datasets were re-combined again for the propuse of this experiment.
+As a whole, the raw data was divided into a test and training set.
+These two datasets were re-combined again for the purpose of this experiment.

 ####For each record we received:
  * Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.